-The installer creates itacvars.sh (for shells with Bourne syntax) and itacvars.csh (for shells with csh syntax).
-Sourcing the correct file in a shell (with . itacvars.sh, or source itacvars.csh respectively) will update \$LD_LIBRARY_PATH and \$PATH as well as set additional environment variables.
+The installer creates itacvars.sh (for shells with Bourne syntax) and itacvars.csh (for shells with csh syntax) on Linux systems.
+On Microsoft\ Windows\ systems you will find an itacvars.bat batch script .
+Sourcing the correct file in a shell (with . itacvars.sh, or source itacvars.csh or itacvars.bat respectively) will update \$LD\LIBRARY\PATH and \$PATH as well as set additional environment variables.

-VT_ROOT points to the root of the ITC installation.
-It is used to find the ITC include and library files when compiling programs in the example makefile (Example: for using it with

-'-I\$(VT_ROOT)').

-- VT_LIB_DIR points to the directory containing the static ITC libraries.
-It might be useful to create Makefiles or shorter linkage commands when using '-L'. - VT_SLIB_DIR points to the directory containing the dynamic ITC libraries.
-It might be useful to create Makefiles or shorter linkage commands when using '-L'. - VT_ADD_LIBS lists libraries ITC is dependent on and needs to be linked against when using ITC. - VT_MPI points to the currenty selected MPI implementation as used by VT_LIB_DIR and VT_SLIB_DIR.
+- VT\ROOT points to the root of the ITC installation.
+It is used to find the ITC include and library files when compiling programs in the example makefile (Example: for using it with '-I\$(VT\ROOT)'). - VT\LIB\DIR points to the directory containing the static ITC libraries.
+It might be useful to create Makefiles or shorter linkage commands when using '-L'. - VT\SLIB\DIR (resp.
+VT\DLL\DIR on Microsoft\ Windows\) points to the directory containing the dynamic ITC libraries.
+It might be useful to create Makefiles or shorter linkage commands when using '-L'. - VT\ADD\LIBS lists libraries ITC is dependent on and needs to be linked against when using ITC. - VT\MPI points to the currenty selected MPI implementation as used by VT\LIB\DIR and VT\SLIB\DIR. - VT\MPI\DLL (Microsoft\ Windows\ version only) name of the MPI dll to be loaded by an ITC dll.
+If the Fortran interface of MPI is involved and MPI offers this in a separate dll (e.g. MPICH2), it has to be specified via VT\FMPI\DLL.

-The itavars scripts accept an optional argument to specify the desired MPI implementation you intend to work with: impi2, impi3, mpich or mpt (e.g. 'source itacvars.csh impi3' selects Intel MPI version 3).
+The itavars scripts accept an optional argument to specify the desired MPI implementation you intend to work with: on Linux\ impi2, impi3, mpich or mpt (e.g. 'source itac-vars.csh impi3' selects Intel® MPI Library version 3), on Microsoft\ Windows\ impi32, impi64, mpich2\32, mpich2\64 (e.g. itacvars.bat impi64 selects the 64-bit version of Intel® MPI).
 This mechanism allows you to switch between different MPI implementations.
-Without an argument the scripts assume the MPI implementation you selected the default at installation time.
+Without an argument the scripts assume the MPI implementation you selected the default at installation time (Intel® MPI on Microsoft\ Windows\).